-Pass the final examination administered by the department over the course work in the student's approved program of study.
-The examination may include both a written and an oral component.
-It is the student's responsibility to obtain detailed information about this examination from the department.
+- 1. Carry out a project and pass the final examination administered by the student's guidance committee over the course work in the student's approved program of study. - 2.
+Include both a written and an oral component of the examination.
+The examination structure and expectations will be conveyed by the student's guidance committee or major professor, to the student prior to the examination. - 3.
+Submit a formal report of the Plan B project.

-- Grades.
-The student must earn a grade of 2.0 or higher in each course in the approved program of study.
-The student must repeat any course in the approved program for which the grade earned was below 2.0. - Cumulative Grade-Point Average.
-The student must maintain a cumulative grade-point average of at least 3.00 in the courses in the approved program of study. - Probational Status.
+Grades.
+The student must earn a grade of 2.0 or higher in 1. each course in the approved program of study.
+The student must repeat any course in the approved program for which the grade earned was below 2.0.

+- Cumulative Grade-Point Average.
+The student must maintain a cumulative grade-point average of at least 3.00 in the courses in the approved program of study. - 3.
+Probational Status.
 A student is placed on probational status if the student's cumulative grade-point average for the courses in the approved program of study is below 3.00.
-A student in probational status is not allowed to carry more than 7 credits per semester or to enroll in any course the primary focus of which is independent study. - Retention In and Dismissal From the Program. - Cumulative Grade-Point Average.
+A student in probational status is not allowed to carry more than 7 credits per semester or to enroll in any course the primary focus of which is independent study. - 4.
+Retention In and Dismissal From the Program. - a.
+Cumulative Grade-Point Average.
 Should a student's cumulative grade-point average fall below 3.00 after having completed 16 or more credits in courses in the approved program of study, the student may be enrolled in probational status in the master's degree program for one additional semester.
 If at the end of the additional semester the student's cumulative grade-point average is 3.00 or higher, the student may continue to enroll in the master's degree program.
-If at the end of the additional semester the student's cumula-

-- tive grade-point average is still below 3.00, the student will be dismissed from the program. - Academic Progress and Professional Potential.
+If at the end of the additional semester the student's cumulative grade-point average is still below 3.00, the student will be dismissed from the program. - b.
+Academic Progress and Professional Potential.
 Each student's academic progress and professional potential are evaluated by March 15 of each year.
 A student who in the judgment of the faculty is making satisfactory academic progress and has professional potential may continue to enroll in the master's degree program.
 A student who in the judgment of the faculty is not making satisfactory academic progress or lacks professional potential will be dismissed from the program.